 |Briana Maloney, Vice President

 Briana Maloney has been grant writing for twelve years and has won nearly $30M for Choice Words’ clients.
 She is a research and information specialist with experience in social media and web design.
-She has previously worked as an academic librarian at Rockland Community College, Mount Saint Mary College, and at the New York State Library as a public information advocate where she sought funding for various statewide public education programs.
-She fills a variety of roles at Choice Words including tech support, administrative assistance, grant writer and researcher, and social media guru.
-She is President of the Board of Lederman Children’s Center in Stone Ridge.
+She previously worked as an academic librarian at Rockland Community College, Mount Saint Mary College, and at the New York State Library as a public information advocate where she sought funding for various statewide public education programs.
+She is on the board of the Rondout Valley Education Foundation, serving as chair of the grants committee and is a member of the Music Institute of Sullivan and Ulster Counties’ High Strung Orchestra.
 She currently resides in Kerhonkson, NY, with her two kids, husband, and adorable mutt.

 |Jennifer Gutman, Senior Grant Writer